APL-NavAid-for-Prosthetic-Vision/rtabmap_ros/README.md

 # If building with semantic segmentation (with CUDA and yaml support)
 catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release -DOPENCV_CUDA=ON -DWITH_YAMLCPP=ON

+# Or to specify python executable as well
+catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release -DOPENCV_CUDA=ON -DWITH_YAMLCPP=ON -DPYTHON_EXECUTABLE=/usr/bin/python3

 # Second, run build

 # If building without RTABMap's custom graphics (default):